 I often wonder about Cat’s Eye and how highly it ranks in the annals of horror anthologies.
 Until recently, I hadn’t seen it for quite some time, and there’s always the question of nostalgia and how it affects our judgement.
 There are plenty of movies, particularly in the horror genre, that don’t hold up too well and were probably never very good to begin with that seem to hold a special place in our hearts because they happened to come into our lives at just the right time.
-Revisiting such movies, there’s always the fear that the joy you hold inside is in fact illusory, that the magic was fabricated early on and lives on as little more than rose-tinted fantasy.
+Revisiting such movies, there’s always the fear that the joy you cling to is in fact illusory, that the magic was fabricated early on and lives on as little more than rose-tinted fantasy.
 You sometimes wonder if it’s better to just leave them alone and embrace the faint watercolour of sentimentality.

-The movie’s first segment is arguably the best of all, and certainly my personal favourite.
+The film’s first segment is arguably the best of all, and certainly my personal favourite.
 As a kid, I didn’t quite understand it’s cute blend of horror and satire, but even then it left me spellbound with its ironic moments of cruelty and delirious dream sequences.
-Quitters Inc. is the most adult tale of the three, the kind that kids would struggle to relate to, but behind the wry social commentary of a man attempting to quit smoking is an immensely effective little horror/thriller that could easily have been expanded into a feature length picture.
+Quitters Inc. is the most adult tale of the three, the kind that kids would struggle to relate to, but behind the wry social commentary of a man attempting to quit smoking is an immensely effective little horror/thriller that could easily have been expanded into a feature-length picture.
 The segment begins with a typically edgy James Woods marvelling at a broken patient in the Quitters Inc. waiting room, a woman who looks like she’s just exited the Nakatomi Plaza one fateful Christmas.
-Woods has a frenetic energy that leaves you in a constant state of unease, and the entire story hinges on his manic performance, but equally impressive is comedian Alan King as the firm’s owner, a borderline-mafioso with thugs for hire.
+Woods has a frenetic energy that leaves you in a constant state of unease, and the entire story hinges on his manic performance, but equally impressive is comedian Alan King as the firm’s owner, a borderline-mafioso, corporate bigwig with thugs for hire.

 The second instalment, The Ledge, is equally macabre and enthralling, enlivened by King’s borderline-sadistic sense of fun.
-Here, the writer gives us a much more conventional and believable tale, with a brilliantly desperate turn from Robert Hays as a philandering ex-tennis Pro who messes around with the wrong man’s dame, though the husband in question is so morally bankrupt we are still able to get behind our protagonist wholeheartedly.
+Here, the writer gives us a much more conventional and believable tale, with a brilliantly desperate turn from Robert Hays as a philandering ex-tennis Pro who messes around with the wrong man’s dame — though the husband in question is so morally bankrupt we are still able to get behind our protagonist wholeheartedly.
 The segment begins with a gambling-obsessed crook making a wager.
 Cressner, portrayed by an irresistibly malevolent Kenneth McMillan, is a ruthless millionaire and the vengeful husband in question.
-By that point in his career the silver screen veteran had the hostile character down to a tee, and his delight at seeing a stray feline — the same whose journey ties our three segments together — play chicken with some oncoming traffic, proves the kind of vile, everyday amusement that foreshadows The Ledge‘s fascinating cat-and-most plot.
+By that point in his career the silver screen veteran had the hostile character down to a tee, and his delight at seeing a stray feline — the same whose journey ties our three segments together — play chicken with some oncoming traffic, proves the kind of vile, everyday amusement that foreshadows The Ledge‘s fascinating cat-and-mouse plot.

 The final segment, The General, is the most filmic of the three; a mini monster movie in the ‘kids in peril’ mode.
 Particularity impressive is a giant bedroom constructed for Carlo Rambaldi’s troll-like demon to navigate, a wonderful animatronic sometimes played by a midget in a costume who wears a cable-activated face.
-Triple Oscar winning special effects artist Rambaldi, best known for his work on Alien, King Kong and E.T. the Extra-Terrestrial, creates a truly vicious specimen who lives behind the bedroom wall of Barrymore’s Spielberg-esque Amanda.
-Amanda’s home is the fated destination of the film’s titular feline, christened The General after the segment’s title, who becomes even more directly involved with proceedings as the youngster’s noble protector.
+Triple Oscar-winning special effects artist Rambaldi, best known for his work on Alien, King Kong and E.T. the Extra-Terrestrial, creates a truly vicious specimen who lives behind the bedroom wall of Barrymore’s Spielberg-esque Amanda.
+Amanda’s home is the fated destination of the film’s titular feline, christened The General after the segment’s title, a stray who becomes even more directly involved with proceedings as the youngster’s noble protector.
 The General is the most commercially calculated of the three.
 It’s pretty brutal at times but ends proceedings on a crowd-pleasing note that the first two segments are above, though that doesn’t make it any less entertaining.

 As a child, The General was naturally my favourite of the three tales, and it’s unsurprising that it was the only segment written directly for the screen, the previous two adapted from King’s 1978 Night Shift collection.
 Narratively, it’s the weakest of the three, but its visual conception makes up for it and then some.
-The segment features some unnerving POV shots that scale and navigate the little girl’s room — the monster’s hunting ground — which were really quite ingenious for the time.
+The segment features some unnerving POV shots that scale and navigate the little girl’s room, the monster’s hunting ground, which were really quite ingenious for the time.
 The General absolutely terrified me as a kid, especially when the monster attempts to suck the breath out of Barrymore, a crime that superstition has attributed to felines, making The General enemy number one with Amanda’s unscrupulous mother.